 - To sum up, students Spin, Notate, and Perform!

-Using these rhythm spinners in private piano lessons
+Using this Halloween rhythm spinners composition activity in private piano lessons

 - Student needs one spinner page and one notation sheet.

 - The student spins the spinner, notates the rhythm, and the performs the completed rhythm for the teacher.

 Using the Halloween rhythm spinners composition activity to write music!

 - After students build their rhythm patterns, they can use the rhythms to create a truly unique and special piece of sheet music!